 Tourists criss-crossing continents

-Modern transport means humans can travel from one continent to another in ten hours; and as we go, we transport our organisms with us.
+Modern transport means humans can travel from one continent to another in 10 hours and as we go, we transport our organisms with us.

 Over the course of an average 1.2 billion international tourist movements per year, people unintentionally transport gut microorganisms, including antibiotic resistant pathogens, between continents.